VijayRod/demo/aks/servicemesh-istio/README.md

 2. To disable the Istio add-on, refer [this](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#delete-resources).

-### Section 1b: Enable external or internal Istio ingress gateway
+### Enable external or internal Istio ingress gateway

 1. To enable or delete, refer [this](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-ingress).
 The Istio gateway associates the `kubernetes` or `kubernetes-internal` load balancers (in the node resource group) to manage inbound or outbound traffic for the mesh, letting you specify which traffic you want to enter or leave the mesh.